 The government has made big changes to the welfare system, for people of working age (if you are pension age, then you won't be affected by most of these changes).
 The aim is to make the system simpler and to make sure that there is a minimum standard of living for everyone by incentivising people back into work.

-Find out more about the main changes to the benefits below:
+Find out about the main changes to the benefits below:

 A new benefit payment system which is gradually being introduced to replace six existing benefits for working-age people, merging them into one payment.
-Households that claiming for tax credits, housing benefits and job seekers allowance now only receive one payment.
+This monthly payment replaces a range of means-tested benefits including tax credits, housing benefits and job seekers allowance.